Everything You Need To Know About Vaginal Thrush

 If you’re under 16 years old, your doctor may consider using a topical antifungal cream only, and for women over 60 their professional may indicate using oral tablets (rather than pessary due to ease of use).

-The HANX digital pharmacy offers the antifungal (clotrimazole) pessary which is a one-off dose and is ideally used at night, so you’re lying down and the medication can work at the source of infection without dropping out.
+Antifungal (clotrimazole) pessaries offer a one-off dose of treatment and are ideally used at night, so you’re lying down and the medication can work at the source of infection without dropping out.
 You can also order a single dose of oral antifungal (fluconazole) which works by fighting infection.
-Finally, we offer a thrush cream which can be used 2-3 x day until the infection settles.
+Finally, soothing thrush cream can be used 2-3 x day until the infection settles.

 What if I have vaginal thrush in pregnancy?